Home

 • Accepted that no one is to blame for their bad day, other than themselves.

+And I believe this viewpoint is so much more empowering than being or feeling victim to others or circumstances.
 That's because we can control our responses and actions.
-We cannot however, control others at least not for very long.
+We cannot however, control others - at least not for very long.

-Building These Leadership Characteristics: Taking Responsibility Workbook
+Building These Leadership Characteristics:

 Download this free workbook and worksheets here.
 (Opens a new window.)

-Here's what you get in the workbook:<
+Here's what you get in this Complimentary Workbook:

 • Specifics @ what strength in this area looks like.